SPINAL HEMATOMA

 - Medical History: The doctor will inquire about the patient’s symptoms, medical history, and any recent trauma or surgeries.

-- Physical Examination: A thorough neurological examination may be performed to assess motor and sensory function, reflexes, and signs of spinal cord compression.
+- Physical Examination: Doctors will conduct a thorough neurological examination to assess motor and sensory function, reflexes, and signs of spinal cord compression.

-- Imaging Studies: Magnetic resonance imaging (MRI) is the preferred imaging modality for diagnosing spinal hematoma, as it provides detailed visualization of soft tissues, including the spinal cord and surrounding structures.
+- Imaging Studies: Magnetic resonance imaging (MRI) will provide scans to diagnose spinal hematoma, as it provides detailed visualization of soft tissues.
+The MRI will include scans of the spinal cord and surrounding structures.

-- Blood Tests: Blood tests may be conducted to assess coagulation parameters and rule out underlying bleeding disorders.
+- Blood Tests: Blood tests will assess coagulation parameters and rule out underlying bleeding disorders.

 Nonsurgical Treatment: